Privacy in education: Educational technology ("Edtech")

 Educational technology ("edtech") is an emerging field in the area of education.
 According to Dylan Peterson, "edtech represents a broad category of educational products and services used in schools and by private individuals."
 Privacy concerns surround the fact that large amounts of data of each student using edtech are collected and stored in a wide database that can be accessed by schools.
 This data may be personal to the students and they may not wish for others to view it.
 However, edtech companies claim that without storing as much student data as possible, it would be more difficult to create programs that effectively address the students' educational needs.
 More and more educators are using technology, and it is likely to grow to the point where advanced technologies can be representative of all educational settings.
 This implies that every educator will eventually need to be aware of the use of technology, and be mindful of what the technology captures and whether it stores learners' personal data.

+More researchers have found that improving education is an important value for society, as is the protection of the privacy of students.
+The opportunities that Big Data offer are immense, as it has been proven to be able to make essential connections that allow for improvements in the system.
+However, the negative uses of data can impact the learning of students, as well as their ability to develop socially.